-The activity "Healthy Nutrition from a European Perspective" will demonstrate in which way nutrition habits, body awareness and health risks are related to one another.
+The activity "A Healthy Diet in Europe" will demonstrate in which way nutrition habits, body awareness and health risks are related to one another.
 This didactic unit intends to make boys reflect their eating habits and to help them understand possible risks.